Analyzing Use of High Privileges on Android: An Empirical Case Study of Screenshot and Screen Recording Applications: Background

 \subsubsection{Non-root Alternative}

-Rooting Android device is a risky practice because it may void the warranty, brick the device and bring with numerous security vulnerabilities.
+~\\ Rooting an Android device is a risky practice because it may void the warranty, brick the device and bring with numerous security vulnerabilities.
+Not all Android users are willing to root their device for the exchange of additional freedom and customization.
 Therefore, developers start to seek non-root alternatives to escalate privilege.
-There is an alternative approach called \emph{ADB workaround} to attain high level privilege without rooting the device, and it becomes popular whilst the growth of users' concern to their device security.
+There is an alternative approach called ADB workaround to attain high level privilege without rooting the device, and it becomes popular whilst the growth of users' concern to their device security.

 Take the programmatic screenshot as an example.
-An app needs to have a signature-level permission from the system to take screenshot, which is impossible for normal developers to obtain through normal level permission request in interface.
-However, there are still two workarounds even without the concession from Android development team: (1) taking screenshot on rooted devices; or (2) making use of a process with higher privilege to escalate the privilege of the app.
-The latter approach does not require the holistic change to the Android devices like ``rooting'', and has better security and reliability \cite{lin2014screenmilker}.
+An app needs to have a \emph{signature} level permission from the system to take screenshot, which is impossible for normal developers to obtain through \emph{normal} level permission request in user interface.
+However, there are still two workarounds even without the permission given from Android development team: (1) taking screenshot on rooted devices; or (2) making use of a process with higher privilege to indirectly escalate the privilege of the app.
+The latter approach does not require the holistic change to the Android devices like ``rooting''.
+In another word, it has better security and reliability \cite{lin2014screenmilker}.

-ADB is a development tool provided by Google to allow developers to debug apps \textit{shell} in the Android devices from their PCs.
-A process requiring signature-level permissions, such as taking screenshot or backup, is not allowed to be implemented in app by third party developers, but could be started from a ADB shell window \cite{lin2014screenmilker}.
-That is the reason why ADB workaround could achieve higher privilege.
-Using ADB workaround, developers could implement all methods requiring signature-level permissions, pack all of them into a executive that could be started on ADB and run them in the background of Android OS as a service until being killed (e.g. power-off, restart).
-Thus the unprivileged App could communicate with the privileged proxy to indirectly achieve the functionality that may not able to be done on unprivileged App only.
+ADB is a development tool provided by Google to allow developers to debug their apps through \emph{shell} commands from their PCs.
+A process requiring \emph{signature} level permissions, such as taking screenshot, is not allowed to be implemented in app by third party developers, but could be started from an ADB shell window.
+That is the reason why ADB workaround could achieve a higher privilege.
+By using ADB workaround, developers could implement all methods requiring \emph{signature} level permissions, pack all of them into an executive binary that could be started on ADB and run them in the background of Android OS as a service.
+As long as the service is not killed (e.g. power-off, restart), the unprivileged app could communicate with the privileged proxy to achieve the functionality which are not able to be done solely by itself.